michaeldexter/imagine/README.md

 ## imagine.sh: A script to configure FreeBSD VM images for lab and production use

-This script, the "image engine", downloads a FreeBSD official release or current "VM-IMAGE" and modifies it using in-base tools such as sysrc(8) for boot on virtual and hardware-machines.
+This script downloads a FreeBSD official release or current "VM-IMAGE" and modifies it using in-base tools such as sysrc(8) for boot on virtual and hardware-machines.
 The official FreeBSD VM images have the advantages of being configured for DHCP by default, include growfs, and most importantly, their weekly snapshots can be retrieved from a consistent URL.
 FreeBSD VM images are UFS formatted which makes them desirable for benchmarking OpenZFS on separate storage devices.

 Note that this requires use of the /media mount point, administrative privileges, and the work directory is set to /root, into which it will create imagine-work.